March A Fairweather Friend As Serious Storms Hit East And West Coasts

 "I've gotten to the point where I just leave all my important documents in a zip-lock bag, ready to take at a moment's notice," said Montecito resident Ashley Mayfield told the newspaper.

-Ventura County officials ordered evacuations as well, opened shelters and shut schools.
+Ventura County officials ordered evacuations as well, opened shelters and shut down schools.

-On the other coast, from the mid-Atlantic through the Boston area, a nor'easter Wednesday brought heavy, wet snow, cancelling flights, schools and work across the region.
+On the other coast, from the Mid-Atlantic through the Boston area, a nor'easter Wednesday brought heavy, wet snow and canceled flights, schools and work across the region.

-The National Weather service issued a winter storm warning into Thursday, saying significant snow, sleet and ice (some areas could see up to a foot-and-a-half) would make "travel very hazardous or impossible."
+The National Weather Service issued a winter storm warning into Thursday, saying significant snow, sleet and ice (some areas could see up to a foot-and-a-half) would make "travel very hazardous or impossible."

 Parts of West Virginia and Kentucky were also expecting up to a foot of snow.

-Thousands of flights were cancelled or delayed Wednesday.
+Thousands of flights were canceled or delayed Wednesday.
 New York's LaGuardia Airport said "nearly all" flight activity was suspended after noon on Wednesday.

 With nearly all flight activity suspended after Noon, at least one local is enjoying the snow and patiently waiting for the next flight out... pic.twitter.com/7kdaRSwwaA— LaGuardia Airport (@LGAairport) March 21, 2018

-Airports advised travelers to check on flight status before heading to the airport.
+Airports advised travelers to check on their flight status before heading to the airport.

 ⚠️ Due to expected severe weather conditions, all New York City district schools will be CLOSED tomorrow, Wednesday, March 21, 2018: https://t.co/UrtVfBP9sH pic.twitter.com/3o3pVZg92A— NYC Public Schools (@NYCSchools) March 20, 2018

-Amtrak train service in the region was disrupted or cancelled.
+Amtrak train service in the region was disrupted or canceled.

-Washington, D.C.'s federal offices and New York City's public schools were among those calling a snow day Wednesday.
+The federal offices in Washington, D.C., and New York City's public schools were among those calling a snow day Wednesday.

 Ahead of tomorrow's anticipated nor'easter, I have declared a State of Emergency effective 7:00 p.m. tonight.https://t.co/Vo2YQ1zumL— Governor Phil Murphy (@GovMurphy) March 21, 2018